apparentlymart/urbanscars/articles/san-francisco-freeway-revolt/article.rst

 The Central Freeway was replaced by a boulevard that accommodates two lanes each way for access to the new freeway ramp at Octavia and Market Streets as well as one lane each way of bike-friendly local access streets.
-The freeway access lanes are separate from the local lanes by an attractive tree-lined median.
+The freeway access lanes are separated from the local lanes by an attractive tree-lined median.

 The portion of the Central Freeway north of Market St was originally constructed alongside Octavia St, which remained as a normal city street despite being